Cartwheeling through the air

 Oh, if I were a Blue Footed Booby,

-I’d live all my life at sea,
+I’d live most of my life at sea,

 I’d fly away to an island cay,